exonum/exonum-doc/src/advanced/merkelized-map.md

 - [LEB128] is a compact serialization format for unsigned integers
 - `bit_length` is the number of bits in the path
-- `bytes` is the path serialized as the minimum necessary number of bytes, with zero padding if necessary.
+- `bytes` is the path serialized as the minimum necessary number of bytes, with zero padding at the end if necessary.

 Hashes associated with child nodes are computed recursively: